cloudfoundry/docs-deploying-cf/ec2/configure_aws_micro_bosh.html.md

 ### Create Elastic IPs

-The Micro Bosh server needs a public IP address.
+The MicroBOSH server needs a public IP address.
 AWS calls these Elastic IPs.

 Ensure that "N. Virginia" is selected as the AWS Region, then click